What's Not to Like about the Cote d'Azur

 Between Sea and Ski

-Apart from a full and varied selection of flaura and fauna, the Alpine area includes the Ecrins National Park, the Queyras Regional Park and many small hamlets and villages where traditions survive to this day.
+Apart from a full and varied selection of flora and fauna, the Alpine area includes the Ecrins National Park, the Queyras Regional Park and many small hamlets and villages where traditions survive to this day.

-An hour’s drive from the beaches lie the Ski resorts of the Azzure Alps with the peak of the Southern Alps climbing 4,000 meters above Marseille while the real heart of Provence, including the spectacular river Verdon Canyons in the Var, lies in the rolling hills linking the Alps to the sea.
+An hour’s drive from the beaches lie the Ski resorts of the Azzure Alps, with the peak of the Southern Alps climbing 4,000 meters above Marseille, while the real heart of Provence, including the spectacular river Verdon Canyons in the Var, lies in the rolling hills linking the Alps to the sea.

 Art & Culture on the Riviera

-Take time out and observe the artists and craftsmen of Biot, Vallauris and Grasse at work maintaining the centuries old skills involved in the creation of precious ceramics, stained glass, wood carvings, glass blowing and perfume making.
+Take time out and observe the artists and craftsmen of Biot, Vallauris and Grasse at work, maintaining the centuries-old skills involved in the creation of precious ceramics, stained glass, wood carvings, glass blowing and perfume making.

 Delicious Food & Classic Rosés